 Excluded: All travel costs to Oxford and optional excursions

-Arrivals and Departures: Arrive by 2 p.m. on July 3, 2018 with opening introduction and session at 4 p.m.
-Program ends after breakfast on July 12, 2018.
+Arrivals and Departures: Arrive by 2 p.m. on day 1; the afternoon session begins at 4 p.m.
+Program ends after breakfast on last day.

-Full Conductors and Conducting Associates alike will engage in an immersive study of choral conducting and choral artistry, building musicianship and technique.
+Full Conductors, Conducting Associates and Conducting Observers alike will engage in an immersive study of choral conducting and choral artistry, building musicianship and technique.
 All participants work closely with Program Directors James Jordan and James Whitbourn.

-Full Conductors gain practical conducting experience and tuition at the podium, conducting the Choir of the Choral Institute at Oxford - whose singers are drawn from the GRAMMY-nominated ensemble Williamson Voices - within the beautiful acoustics of the chapels of St. Stephen’s House.
+Full Conductors gain practical conducting experience and tuition at the podium, conducting the Choir of the Choral Institute at Oxford - whose singers are drawn from the Westminster Choir - within the beautiful acoustics of the chapels of St. Stephen’s House.

 Conducting Associates study the philosophy, skills and techniques of choral conducting with world-renowned teachers in an environment ideally suited to the study and performance of choral music.
 Students learn through participation of all classes and lectures, through observational analysis of conducting masterclasses with a Grammy-nominated choir and through bespoke, practical conducting workshops.